How to Find Help Treating an Eating Disorder

 Be Gentle And Loving Rather Than Attacking

 Confronting the issue with a potential sufferer and letting them know you think they have a problem can seem daunting.
 A good way to go about it is to focus on you not on them.
 It’s all about being diplomatic and picking a good place and time where they’ll be comfortable and unstressed.

 If you are approaching someone with an eating disorder you need to take into account their fear of disclosing this behaviour or feeling.
 Let them know that you care about them and that you want to help them face the problem and support them through every stage of the healing process.

 Avoid putting the focus on food; instead try talking about how the person is feeling.
 Avoid manipulative statements, avoid harmful statement that may damage the person’s emotions or ridicule their behaviour as this can exacerbate the eating problem significantly.

 One of the best things you can do for an eating disorder sufferer is let them know that they’re loved and respected regardless of how they look.

-Because an eating disorder is complex, recovery involves lots of aspects of the sufferer’s health improving.
-Gaining weight alone is not enough, and needs to be accompanied by psychological help, emotional support, help to repair their physical health and possibly medication.
+Because an eating disorder is complex recovery involves lots of aspects of the sufferer’s health improving.
+Gaining weight alone is not enough and needs to be accompanied by psychological help, emotional support, help to repair their physical health and possibly medication.
 All of this takes its toll.
-Sadly, it is common for sufferers to feel suicidal or as though the struggle to recover isn’t worth it.
+Sadly it is common for sufferers to feel suicidal or as though the struggle to recover isn’t worth it.
 Do what you can to remind them that there is so much to live for, that recovery is possible and that in time they will be able to stand firmly on their feet again.

 Thanks for taking the time out of your life to read this article.
-Any questions or concerns, send all emails to email@example.com or our office address: 2288 Gunbarel Rd.
-Suite 154/388, Chattanooga TN 37421
+Send All Request & Donations To: 2288 Gunbarrel Rd.
+Suite 154/388, Chattanooga/TN 37421.
+Our Cash App: $LoyalDetermined